On the instability of some upward propagating, exact, nonlinear mountain waves: Discussion and conclusions

 \section{Discussion and conclusions}

 We have presented an instability analysis of the nonlinear solution for mountain waves discovered in \cite{ConstantinMountain2023}.
 Adopting the short-wavelength instability approach of \cite{LH} and \cite{LebovitzL} for compressible flows, we have been able to transform the study of the instability of a complicated flow, given in Lagrangian coordinates, into the analysis of a coupled system of ODEs.
 In general, dealing with a compressible flow makes the problem more complicated respect the incompressible case (see e.g. \cite{CG,Kruse,Kruse2, mioInstability} for similar studies in the incompressible case), as also the coupling between $\A$ and $\B$ has to be considered.
-However, under the assumption of a dry adiabatic flow for an ideal gas, the problem simplifies significantly.
-We aim in future works to extend such analysis to more complicated flows (e.g. those in \cite{henry}) or to those that account for precipitations, such as \cite{Lyons2025,McCL}.\\ Let us also remark that, the presented analysis, provide a sufficient condition---namely \eqref{instability}---for the onset of instability, based on the assumption that $\B_0=0$.
-However, this may not be optimal, in the sense that, due to the coupling of $\A$ and $\B$ in \eqref{3ode}, there might exist a different initial condition $\B_0\not=0$ giving a threshold in \eqref{instability} smaller than $\frac{1}{3}$.\\ In order to provide some quantitative insights into the instability result obtained, let us recall that the most natural choice for the wavenumber is $k = 2\pi$, with multiples describing shorter waves, and that the length scale chosen for this problem was $L' = 2\,\mathrm{km}$.\\ The tropopause---the upper boundary of the troposphere---is situated between $9$ and $17\,\mathrm{km}$ above the Earth’s surface (see \cite{20}), and to obtain numerical thresholds, we fix $b=0$ at the tropopause.
-Recall that the solution \eqref{solution} requires $b_1 < b < b_0 < 0$; thus, we are effectively assuming that the wave field remains below the tropopause.
-While this is an idealization, it provides a reference level for estimating the parameters.
-With the tropopause taken at $10\,\mathrm{km}$ for concreteness, we set $b_1 \approx -5$.
-The instability criterion \eqref{instability} for $k=2\pi$ yields

-indicating an unstable layer within roughly $0.17\,L' \approx 0.34\,\mathrm{km}$ (a few hundred meters) beneath the tropopause.
-As $k$ decreases (longer waves), the threshold extends farther below the tropopause (a thicker unstable layer); as $k$ increases (shorter waves), it is confined to a thinner region immediately below it.
-See Fig. \ref{insta}.
+However, under the assumption of a dry adiabatic flow for an ideal gas, the problem simplifies significantly, reducing to the instability analysis for Gerstner waves in the incompressible case (see \cite{Leblanc2004}).
+We aim in future works to extend such analysis to more complicated flows (e.g. those in \cite{henry}) or to those that account for precipitations, such as \cite{Lyons2025,McCL}.\\